rcgray/free-genai-bootcamp-2025/lang-portal/Frontend-Technical-Spec.md

 2. **Study Activities** (`/activities`)
    - Comprehensive list of available study activities
-   - Activity descriptions and previews
+   - Abbreviated activity descriptions and previews
       - Thumbnail image
       - Name of the activity
       - Description of the activity